Chart Color Schemes

 Petermann - Simpson features high concentrations of lone person households, with a lower-than-average median household size

 Family households comprise 48.1% of all households, including 17.6% couples with children, 22.0% couples without children, and 5.9% single parent families.
-Non-family households constitute the remaining 51.9%, with lone person households at 49.8% and group households comprising 2.5%.
+Non-family households account for the remaining 51.9%, with lone person households at 49.8% and group households comprising 2.5% of the total.
 The median household size is 2.2 people, which is smaller than the Rest of NT average of 2.8.

 Frequently Asked Questions - Households